redhat-et/ekho/sequence-diagrams/host-provisioning-xPU-VF.md

 - This will work for primary or secondary networking.

+- Selectors will be used to decide worker nodes to apply the CRDs to.

 ## Opens

 - In the multi-cluster scenarion: is the VF/SF really the primary/only interface for the Pod?
-How would this work with something like prometheus today (if it's gathering app metrics).
+How would this work with something like prometheus today (if it's gathering app metrics) or other services that gather logs.

 ### Provisioning via CRDs